 The two main benefits of testing for Radon are to:

 2. be able to ask the seller to install a Radon Mitigation system if the levels are high.
 The typical cost of a Radon Mitigation System is between $1,000 and $1,500.

 Self test kits are available on the internet and at most hardware stores.
-These kits typically take over 10 days to perform the test, mail the test, and receive the results.
-In most cases, a seller will only accept a Radon report done by a professional.
+These kits typically take over 10 days to receive the results and in most cases, a seller will only accept a Radon report done by a professional.
 If you choose not to test as part of the purchase process, we highly recommend testing after taking possession of the house.